 - checking the EPA’s Beach Report website for water quality forecasts for 36 Port Phillip Bay beaches and the Yarra Watch website for water quality forecasts at sites along the Yarra River over the summer months.

-Learn more about avoiding risks from flooding.
+Learn more about avoiding risks from flooding, and beach water quality.

 Be a healthy swimmer